boyangwang/diary/docs/run-build-deploy.md

 `yarn run deploy`

-- We also increment version number.
-You will need `yarn config set version-git-tag false` to prevent creating git tag (because 2 package.json will create dup tags)
+- ~~We also increment version number.
+You will need `yarn config set version-git-tag false` to prevent creating git tag (because 2 package.json will create dup tags)~~

+- No need to turn off git-tag now.
+In deploy.sh made second yarn version call fail-safe

 ### Walkthrough